pierremolinaro/can20B-plugin-for-saleae-logic-analyzer/readme.md

-# CAN 2.0B (Molinaro): Controller Area Network (CAN) Analyzer for Saleae logic Analyzers
+# CAN 2.0B (Molinaro): Controller Area Network (CAN) Analyzer for Saleae Logic 2 Analyzer

-This is a plugin for Saleae logic Analyzers, built with Saleae Analyzer SDK.
+This is a plugin for Saleae Logic 2 Analyzers, built with Saleae Analyzer SDK.

-## Building the plugin
+## Building and installing the plugin

 For building the plugin, see [https://support.saleae.com/saleae-api-and-sdk/protocol-analyzer-sdk/build] (https://support.saleae.com/saleae-api-and-sdk/protocol-analyzer-sdk/build)

 For installing the plugin, see [https://support.saleae.com/faq/technical-faq/setting-up-developer-directory](https://support.saleae.com/faq/technical-faq/setting-up-developer-directory)

+### MacOS addtionnal step
+An addtionnal step may be required on MacOS if the plugin cannot be loaded (see `Logic 2 MacOS Instructions` on previous page).
+The commands to run are :

+    cd release
+    install_name_tool -change @executable_path/libAnalyzer.dylib @rpath/libAnalyzer.dylib libCANMolinaroAnalyzer.dylib

+Note the `install-release.py` script runs this command and copy the `libCANMolinaroAnalyzer.dylib`file to the `~/Documents/customSaleaeLogicAnalyzers` directory.

 ## Selecting Analyzer